Year 1700-1799

 In Britain things were difficult around the beginning of 1793.
 The situation was exacerbated by a sudden economic downturn in 1792 after several years of economic expansion, which had resulted in increasing bread prices.
 Indeed, from around 1789 to 1802 the harvest in Britain was poor, and especially in 1792 (Harvey 2006).
 In November 1792 the number of bankruptcies was double the worst total ever recorded before.
 All of this clearly contributed to a general paranoia on the issue of public security at a time characterised by immense social and economical change.
 Understandably the young prime minister William Pitt reflected the temper of the times.

-At the age of only 24, William Pitt (1759-1806) became Britain's youngest prime minister 19th December 1783, when King George III invited him to form a new government, following the resignation of the Duke of Portland's previous administration.
+At the age of only 24, William Pitt (1759-1806) became Britain's youngest Prime Minister 19th December 1783, when King George III invited him to form a new government, following the resignation of the Duke of Portland's previous administration.
 When it was announced that Pitt had accepted the king's invitation to form a government, the news was received in the House of Commons not very friendly, but with derisive laughter.
 However, with a short interlude 1801-03 only, he was to remain prime minister until his death 16 January 1806, after falling seriously ill hearing the devastating news of Napoleon's victory over the Russians and Austrians at Austerlitz in December 1805.

 News of the execution of Louis XVI in Paris arrived in London on 23 January 1793.
 Perhaps under the influence of the general paranoia, the Revolution's last ambassador to Britain, the Marquis de Chauvelin, was promptly ordered to leave the country.
 When he reached Paris 29 January there was an outcry.
 Also in France, people understandably were generally stressed and not feeling especially secure.

 An embargo was imposed on Dutch and British shipping and General Dumouriez was ordered to invade Holland.
 On 1 February the Convention declared war on both Holland and Britain and also urged the British people to rise up against their masters.
-The news of this arrived in London on 7 February, and on 11 February 1793 the British King George III, following the advice of prime minister Pitt declared war on France.
+The news of this arrived in London on 7 February, and on 11 February 1793 the British King George III, following the advice of Prime Minister Pitt declared war on France.

 A British military intervention in north-west Europe was planned.
 Prime Minister Pitt had good reason to believe that the war would be short, as France obviously was in a very weakened state.
 In fact if would not end before the final defeat of Napoleon in 1915 at Waterloo.
 Britain's formal allies, the Prussians, were deeply suspicious of this new rapprochement with Austria.
 On their side, however, the Austrians were delighted by the British enmity towards France, and the new chancellor, Baron Thugut, was extremely pleased to have a counterpoise to the Prussians, whom he detested almost as much as the revolutionary French.

 The British decided to take the initiative.
-A expedition corps of 14,500 men was sent to Europe to seize Dunkirk, once a British possession.
+An expedition corps of 14,500 men was sent to Europe to seize Dunkirk, once a British possession.
 They were to be commanded by King George III's favourite son, the Duke of York, who had established himself with a drinking and gambling debt of 40,000 pounds within less than a year.
 Presumably King George III would like to put him out of the way of his creditors in London.
 Very unfortunately, the Duke also had the reputation of being military incompetent, but considering the weak opposition expected from France, this was not seen as a major problem.
 However, the British army was not, at this time, at its best.
 The battle for Dunkirk ended in complete disaster, and King George was furious at the humiliation of his favourite son, who himself took the defeat badly (Harvey 2006).

 The Prussians immediately began to loose interest in the French war.
 Like everybody else they had anticipated an easy victory, and now it looked as if this was not to be had.
 So they decided to switch their attentions back to Poland.
 The Duke of York was then sent to reinforce the Austrians in their attempt of taking the town of Mauberge.
 But the Austrians was also defeated by the French army, and together with the British forced back towards the coast, where the armies took winter quarters.
 Next spring, the offensive would be renewed.